ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     This message-signature algorithm can be used with the `psa_sign_message()` and `psa_verify_message()` functions.
     With a zero-length context, `PSA_ALG_PURE_EDDSA` can also be used with the `psa_sign_message_with_context()` and `psa_verify_message_with_context()` functions.
     It cannot be used to sign hashes.
+    This algorithm can be used with the multi-part verify operation, but not with the multi-part sign operation.

     This is the PureEdDSA digital signature algorithm defined by :RFC-title:`8032`, with zero-length context.